Get a Flight Voucher worth up to $1,000 when you apply with code* by October 13, 2022

 Did you know Shakespeare wrote for the theater, not for publication?
 This program takes you down the streets, into the theaters, and through the homes that inspired the Bard’s creativity.
 You’ll experience first-hand the cities where Shakespeare lived and wrote his greatest plays.
 Multiple theater visits allow you to attend plays, enjoy backstage tours, and engage with experts in critical discussions of directorial, design, and acting choices.
 Course content will be delivered through multiple site visits, guest lectures, and in-class meetings.
 You’ll have the opportunity to select the subject area that best meets your needs from the list of courses available.

-Travel to Dublin, Ireland; Stratford, England; Dublin, Ireland; Edinburgh, Scotland; and London, England!
+Travel to Dublin, Ireland; and Stratford-upon-Avon, Oxford, and London in England!
 Check out the latest program itinerary for more details.

 - 12/28/19 - 1/14/20